 Alton’s Allen Gallery is an intimate setting for one of the nation’s most outstanding collections of ceramics.
-Supported by initial funding from The National Lottery Heritage Fund, we are thrilled to be embarking on the first phase of an exciting project to rediscover the Allen Gallery for the community and town of Alton.
+Supported by initial funding from The National Lottery Heritage Fund, we are undertaking an exciting project to rediscover the Allen Gallery for the community and town of Alton.

 Launched in autumn of 2022, this ambitious, two-stage redevelopment project has community engagement at its heart.
 Its aim is to reimagine the collection of nationally and internationally important ceramics, releasing their potential and enabling everyone from specialists to novices to enjoy them.
 The gallery will become a thriving heritage and cultural hub for the community of Alton and the surrounding area, while our programme of events, exhibitions and activities will be developed to be more responsive to the needs of everyone in the community.

-During the first phase of the project, which runs until December 2023, we will be rediscovering the collections at the Allen Gallery, revealing their untold stories.
-We will be building on our current relationships with community groups and partners, as well as forging new ones, developing more volunteering opportunities, expanding our programme of events and activities and establishing a clearer link between the gallery and our beautiful gardens.
-Crucially, we will be initiating an appeal to raise funds to realise the second phase of the project: a refurbishment of the Allen Gallery which will showcase the ceramics collection, create a dedicated community space and make a significant contribution to the culture, economy and life of Alton.
+The first, development, phase of the project focused on rediscovering the collections at the Allen Gallery, revealing their untold stories.
+We also built on our current relationships with community groups and partners, and forged new ones, developing more volunteering opportunities, expanding our programme of events and activities and establishing a clearer link between the gallery and our beautiful gardens.
+Once funds have been secured, the second phase of the project will begin in 2025: a refurbishment of the Allen Gallery which will showcase the ceramics collection, create a dedicated community space and make a significant contribution to the culture, economy and life of Alton.

 The Allen Gallery is home to a nationally and internationally significant collection of ceramics, with an impressive and varied selection of pottery, porcelain and tiles dating from 1250 to the present day.
 The ceramics on display at the Allen Gallery form part of a much larger collection cared for by Hampshire Cultural Trust, stored in Winchester.

-During the first phase of the project, the collections work will focus on the following:
+In the first phase of the project, the collections work focused on:

 The Allen Gallery is set to undergo its most significant capital project since the building and its collection were opened to the public over 70 years ago.
 It has played a key role in Alton for more than half a century and houses one of the largest and most important ceramics collections in the UK outside London.

-We are delighted to have received development funding from the National Lottery Heritage Fund for the first phase of the project, Rediscovering the Allen Gallery, which will help to make it more relevant and sustainable and enable research into some of the 8,500 items in our ceramics collection.
+We were delighted to receive development funding from the National Lottery Heritage Fund for the first phase of the project, Rediscovering the Allen Gallery.
 However, we require further funding to realise our ambitious plans for the redevelopment of the gallery, which will include a new community space and also ensure our rediscovered collections are accessible to everyone.

-In November 2023, we will submit a second application to the National Lottery Heritage Fund to support the next phase of the project, in addition to seeking support from other identified funding sources.
+This year, we submitted a second application to the National Lottery Heritage Fund to support the second phase of the project, in addition to seeking support from other identified funding sources.
 However, this funding is not guaranteed, and we need as much support as possible to ensure that our long-term ambitions for an Allen Gallery which is open and accessible to everyone are realised.

 If you would like to support this project, here are a few ways you can help:

-• You can also contact the Fundraising Team via email or by phone on 01962 398734
+- You can also contact the Fundraising Team via email.

 Every month throughout the life of the Rediscovering the Allen Gallery project, we will be shining a light on an object from the collections.

-This month we take a look at a salt-glazed creamware jug by Walter Keeler.
-This month's object is part of collaboration with Crafts Study Centre, Farnham, as we celebrate Farnham Craft Month.
+In October, we looked at a salt-glazed creamware jug by Walter Keeler.
+This month's object was part of collaboration with Crafts Study Centre, Farnham, as we celebrated Farnham Craft Month.
 Click here for more information, or visit the Allen Gallery.

 The Allen Gallery hosts a wide variety of temporary exhibitions, frequently featuring the works of WH Allen, for whom the gallery was named, as well as a regular programme of events, activities, talks and workshops.
-During the development phase of the project, we will be continuing and expanding this programme to meet the needs of our community.
+The development phase of the project saw this programme expanding to meet the needs of our community and included.

-• Our programme for families will continue during the school holidays, with hands-on activities for children aged five and upwards
+- Our programme for families continued during the school holidays, with hands-on activities for children aged five and upwards

-• We will be introducing a new, Saturday morning art club for young people aged 13 and over
+- A new, Saturday morning art club was introduced for young people aged 13 and over

 Discover events at the Allen Gallery

-We are proud to enjoy strong partnerships with communities and groups in and around Alton, and during the first phase of the project, we will be strengthening these links as well as making new partnerships.
+We are proud to enjoy strong partnerships with communities and groups in and around Alton, and during the first phase of the project, we strengthened these links as well as making new partnerships.

-• In partnership with South Downs National Park, we will be beginning a new programme for young people in the summer of 2023, focusing on heritage, craft and careers
+- In partnership with South Downs National Park, we began a new programme for young people in the summer of 2023, focusing on heritage, craft and careers

-• Working with Dementia-Friendly Alton, an eight-week programme began in February 2023 and we will also be introducing a friendship café craft club on Sundays
+- Working with Dementia-Friendly Alton, an eight-week programme began in February 2023 and a friendship café craft club was introduced on Sundays

 Volunteer with us